Post job

 As the name entails, swim instructors teach both children and adults how to swim.
 They help people develop their swimming ability through proper swimming techniques.
 Their responsibilities include ensuring that all swimming equipment is in good condition, evaluating student performance and providing feedback, and preparing reports on attendance and accidents.
 They are also responsible for preventing injuries and accidents through monitoring.
 There are several requirements to become a successful swim instructor that may include previous experience as a swim instructor, certifications on CPR and first aid, and swimming abilities.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that pool lifeguard responsibilities requires skills like "cpr," "first-aid," "pool deck," and "facility rules."
-But a swim instructor might use skills, such as, "lifeguard," "customer service," "kids," and "work ethic."
+For example, resumes show us that pool lifeguard responsibilities requires skills like "cpr," "first-aid," "pool deck," and "facility rules."
+But a swim instructor might use other skills in their typical duties, such as, "lifeguard," "customer service," "kids," and "work ethic."

-The rescue boat operator profession generally makes a higher amount of money when compared to the average salary of pool lifeguards.
-The difference in salaries is rescue boat operators making $15,930 higher than pool lifeguards.
+An average rescue boat operator eans a higher salary compared to the average salary of pool lifeguards.
+The difference in salaries amounts to rescue boat operators earning a $15,930 higher average salary than pool lifeguards.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a pool lifeguard is likely to be skilled in "first-aid," "water safety," "cleanliness," and "pool deck," while a typical rescue boat operator is skilled in "emt," "rescue operations," "boats," and "responder."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a pool lifeguard is likely to be skilled in "first-aid," "water safety," "cleanliness," and "pool deck," while a typical rescue boat operator is skilled in "emt," "rescue operations," "boats," and "responder."

-Rescue boat operators typically study at similar levels compared with pool lifeguards.
+Most rescue boat operators achieve a similar degree level compared to pool lifeguards.
 For example, they're 3.6% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.